BLCM/BLCMods/Borderlands 2 mods/Astor/Compatibility & Troubleshooting/ReadMe.md

 It's simply because 2 commands work on the same parameter, and one is overwritten by the other.

-Better to explain that with a exemple, isn't?
+Better to explain that with a example, isn't?

 Let's take 2 of my mods: